 DAY TWO: Fort William to Invergarry.
 Distance approx. 26 miles (42km).
-After breakfast you would picked up your bike from the shop and begin the ride, a nice easy start giving you time to get used to the bike.
+After breakfast you would begin the ride with a nice easy start.
 The Caledonian Canal is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views.
 Riding through this area of outstanding natural beauty is a real joy with Mountains, Lochs, Rivers and Forests keeping an eye out for the wildlife too.
 A gravel track hugs the side of Loch Lochy with a testing short hilly forest trail section before reaching your next overnight stop at Invergarry.
 There are 2 hotels here for you to choose from for an evening meal (not included).
 Overnight Invergarry, Scotland.

 DAY THREE: Invergarry to Drumnadrochit.
 Distance approx. 27 miles (43km).
 Today is the most challenging ride of the tour, but on the right day this is a never forgotten bike ride.
 Your efforts are rewarded by spectacular views and with the pretty towns of Fort Augustus and Invermoriston giving opportunities for refreshments or lunch.
 The forest trail zigzags up to 900 feet above Loch Ness, with magnificent views making it all worthwhile and look out for that monster!
 The descent is challenging too but as with the climbing you could always walk if necessary.
 The route becomes much easier as you approach "Drum" as it is known locally, there are traditional pubs or hotels here to obtain an evening meal (not included).
 Overnight Drumnadrochit, Scotland.